silverstripe/silverstripe-framework/docs/en/reference/member.md

 ## Overloading getCMSFields()

 If you overload the built-in function getCMSFields(), then you can change the form that is used to view & edit member details in the newsletter system.
-This function returns a `[api:FieldSet]` object.
-You should generally start by calling parent::getCMSFields() and manipulate the `[api:FieldSet]` from there.
+This function returns a `[api:FieldList]` object.
+You should generally start by calling parent::getCMSFields() and manipulate the `[api:FieldList]` from there.

 	:::php
 	function getCMSFields() {